itsfercodes/Code-School/README.md

 We focus the build of the app using Domain Driven Design.
 A simple flow looks like this
 ![User flow to get a page and post information](imgs/CodeSchool.jpg)

+### Notes
+- DB is temporary and won't be available, in order to use one I recommend to create your own.
+The schema and initial data are included inside the `resources` folder.